Schillerhaus (Leipzig)

 The Schillerhaus is a small former farmhouse in the Leipzig district of Gohlis (Menckestraße 42).
 Friedrich Schiller lived on the upper floor of the house in the summer of 1785.
 He worked here on the 2nd act of Don Carlos, edited the Fiesco and wrote the first version of the poem "An die Freude", which he later completed in Dresden.

+Museum

 The building is the oldest preserved farmhouse in the Leipzig city area and a memorial that is a branch of the Leipzig City History Museum.
+The house's exhibition, consisting of about 100 pieces, is dedicated to the literary works and Leipzig theatrical performances of the famous poet.
+The Schillerhaus presents the poet's connection with Leipzig, and brilliantly recreates an 18th-century Saxon interior.
+During the summer months, theater performances, concerts or readings take place in the cottage garden named Schillergarten.

 History of the building

 The first years of the house

 The building was built in 1717 as a single-storey main house (residential stable) of a small-scale three-sided farm in the former village of Gohlis from clay using corrugated construction.
 It consisted of a living area, a hall (black kitchen) and a stable.
 In the second half of the 18th century, the building was redesigned to create additional quarters for summer guests.
 The stable was rebuilt and the building increased.